Swiip/vanilla-modern-js/README.md

 * CSS Grid (used it for the grid but not possible for the tiles as long as transitions doesn't work)

+* Virtual Dom implementation using native HTML parser & diffing directly on real dom

 * Redux clone to manage game state

-* Virtual Dom implementation using native HTML parser & diffing directly on real dom
+* Logic in a WebWorker, unfortunately without modules as they are not yet supported

 ## Application